ldn-softdev/Rpnn/README.md

 Let's review a few of academical and real world examples

 #### Hello World!
-_"Hello World!"_ task in the NN is the training of _XOR_ function - it's the simplest task that requires a multi-perceptron to converge (why is that - is out of scope of this tutorial, but you can easily google up [`The XOR Problem in Neural Networks`](https://www.google.com/search?hl=en&q=The+XOR+Problem+in+Neural+Networks&btnG=Google+Search)).
+_"Hello World!"_ problem in the NN is the training of _XOR_ function - it's the simplest problem that requires a multi-perceptron to converge
+(why is that - is out of scope of this tutorial, but you can easily google up [`The XOR Problem in Neural Networks`](https://www.google.com/search?hl=en&q=The+XOR+Problem+in+Neural+Networks&btnG=Google+Search)).

 Topology for the `rpn` can be given using `-t` option followed by the perceptron sizes over the comma.
 E.g.: to train `rpn` for the _XOR_ function,